vmware-tanzu/velero/docs/build-from-scratch.md

 * Cloud provider credentials
   * Read/write access to volumes
   * Read/write access to object storage for backup data
-* A [Config object][8] definition for the Ark server
+* A [BackupStorageLocation][20] object definition for the Ark server
+* (Optional) A [VolumeSnapshotLocation][21] object definition for the Ark server, to take PV snapshots

 ### Create a cluster

-To provision a cluster on `aws` using Amazon’s official CloudFormation templates, here are two options:
+To provision a cluster on AWS using Amazon’s official CloudFormation templates, here are two options:

 * EC2 [Quick Start for Kubernetes][17]